daattali/beautiful-jekyll/_drafts/2017-12-08-your-filename.md

 - **The DCI should not be a single point of failure (spof).**

 For a piece of infrastructure as critical as the DCI, being a spof is not an option at all.
 I bet pretty much every "architecture 101" documents out there recommend to have at least 2 different links using 2 different geographical pathes with different ISPs.
-I would even vouch for a third 100Mbps link over an IPsec tunnel simply to maintain communication between the vCenter server and the hosts.
+I would even vouch for a third 10Mbps adsl link over an IPsec tunnel simply to maintain communication between the vCenter server and the hosts.

 - **Remote access to the second site should be available.**